baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 \end{array}\right]
 \end{aligned} $$

-Now we have to do the mapping from camera co-ordinate frame to the world co-ordinate frame which is a 3D to 3D transformation, this done knowing the position and orientation of the camera co-ordinate frame with respect to the world co-ordinate frame. <br><br>
+Now we have to do the mapping from camera coordinate frame to the world coordinate frame which is a 3D to 3D transformation, this done knowing the position and orientation of the camera coordinate frame with respect to the world coordinate frame. <br><br>

 $$ R=\left[\begin{array}{lll}
 r_{11} & r_{12} & r_{13} \\